Canada-Brazil relations

 In addition to these priority sectors, important opportunities for Canadian companies exist in:

 Canada and Brazil’s trade relationship continues to grow through multilateral and bilateral agreements.
 In 2018 Canada launched negotiations for a Free Trade Agreement (FTA) with the Mercosur trading bloc, where Brazil is Mercosur’s permanent coordinator for negotiations with Canada.
+In 2025, Canada and Brazil renewed their commitment to reaching a Canada-Mercosur FTA.
 In 2020, Brazil and Canada signed a Science, Technology and Innovation (STI) Agreement.
 The agreement includes the establishment of a Joint Committee to promote bilateral science, technology and innovation collaboration between Canadian and Brazilian partners from industry, academia and government.
 Brazil and Canada also signed in July 2020 a bilateral Memorandum of Understanding on agricultural research, which establishes a formal joint framework to underpin and enhance existing cooperation.

 Related links